donkirkby/live-py-plugin/docs/index.md

 ---
 title: Live Coding in Python
-subtitle: Plug ins for PyCharm, Emacs, and Eclipse
+subtitle: Plug ins for PyCharm, Emacs, Eclipse, or even a browser
 ---
 To see how to use it, watch the [demo video][video] or read the [getting started page][starting].
+Want to try it without installing anything?
+Try the [browser version].
 You might also find some useful examples in the [tools folder][tools].
 To learn more, read about [how it works][how].

 ![Screenshot of a star diagram][screenshot]

 Special thanks to [Antti Kaihola][akaihola] and [Christoph Paulik][cpaulik] for contributing the Emacs support.
-Thanks to [all the contributors][hatrack] for helping in all kinds of ways.
+Thanks to [all the contributors][hatrack] for helping in all kinds of ways, and thanks to [JetBrains] for the free PyCharm and IDEA licenses.

 If you like this project, check out some of my [other projects][projects].